 There’s no autotune-button (although the software could be retrofitted).
 Adjusting sounds requires activation of two separate “Edit” buttons …

-The wood – Koa – is of particular elegance and has been glued exclusively.
+The wood – usually Koa, this is Walnut, though* – is of particular elegance and has been glued exclusively.
 Later, the Prophet-5 housing is made out of Walnut, with extra screws for better stability.

 Revision 1 / Revision 2 contain a lot of blue (later white) trim / tune adjustments.
 Particularly eye-catching is the SSM2030 VCO which its piggyback Tempco resistor.
 And the extra row of ribbon connector points for an optional second voice board (which in fact proved impossible due to massive heat problems).